MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/quality-updates.md

 - **Schema** – Tooling will ensure that quality update builds include only schema changes that can be applied while the service is online.
 This approach will help preserve the ability to apply the update with near-zero downtime.
 - **Increased change scrutiny** – Currently, there is already an extra process step to approve changes for inclusion in a quality update.
 The scrutiny in the extra step will be increased to help reduce the potential for regressions.
 Breaking changes aren't allowed in quality updates, and the increased change scrutiny will help ensure that we meet this target.
-- **Visibility** – We will send notifications through the admin center, LCS and other available channels for upcoming proactive quality updates.
+- **Visibility** – Notifications are sent through the admin center, Lifecycle Services and other available channels for upcoming proactive quality updates.
 In addition, support teams and incident leads will have visibility into where quality updates have been proactively deployed.
  > [!NOTE]
  > The Microsoft Communications team is investigating an ongoing degradation of the email tooling which is preventing the delivery of email notifications.
 Please continue to monitor the Microsoft 365 Message Center for onboarding and notification related messages.
 - **Fail Safe via flighting** – Flighting will be used to guard code changes wherever applicable in a quality update bug fix or use the existing feature flighting relevant to the fix.
 If a fallback or turning a change off change is required after a proactive deployment, it can be done through the flighting system to avoid further failures.